All postsPost

 7. Going alone is completely normal

-Nine times out of ten, you'll get slotted with another solo player or a twosome.
-If not, twilight solo golf is honestly one of the best things in the sport.
-Quiet, low-pressure, you set your own pace.
+Show up solo and tell the starter you're happy to pair up with another group.
+Nine times out of ten you'll get slotted in with another single or a twosome.
+And if you don't, twilight golf on your own is honestly one of the best things in the sport.
+Quiet, low pressure, your own pace.

 That's the whole move